Consider the following scenario:

-Their RI-based employees will be reimbursed $3,210 annually based off the IRS standard mileage rate but Rhode Island is nationally recognized as one of the most expensive states to own and operate a vehicle, with annual ownership and usage costs amounting to $3,499.
+Their RI-based employees will be reimbursed $3,480 annually based off the IRS Safe Harbor Rate but Rhode Island is nationally recognized as one of the most expensive states to own and operate a vehicle, with annual ownership and usage costs amounting to $3,499.
 Reimbursing this way incentivizes these employees to drive less often knowing that their reimbursement falls short of covering their actual costs of driving their personal vehicle for business.

 It’s clear to see that companies using a cents-per-mile rate to reimburse their entire workforce are creating winners and losers within their organization and not reimbursing their mobile employees fairly or accurately.
 Individualized programs are tax-free and reimburse mobile employees based on the unique costs of where and how much they drive.

 Stop losing cents-per-mile.
 Individualized reimbursements save on your bottom line.
 Learn more about how your business can fairly and accurately reimburse its mobile employees.